 Travel didn’t always thrill me.

 The year was 1985.
-I was five years old, and my parents had told me that we were flying to India!
+I was five years old, and my parents had told me that we were flying to India.

-How exciting!
 It would be my first time out of the country; probably my first time on an airplane.
 But what they didn’t tell me, was that they were also breaking up that day.
 I had no clue.
 No warning of what would happen next.

 Funny thing is, that day at the airport is the oldest clear memory I have of life.

 It must have been the shock of that single incident: the old airport tarp, the rush of the plane flight, and then, life as this five-year-old knew it, changing forever.

 I just stood awhile, gazing and smiling.
 It’s hard to explain to someone why you’re thrilled when an airport gets an upgrade.
-I remember sheer happiness washing over me.
+I only remember quiet happiness washing over me.